lluises/sudokufox/README.md

 Then, make sure to have [Apache Cordova](https://cordova.apache.org/) installed.
 You will also need to set up the [Android Platform for Apache Cordova](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html).

-If you made it this far, you can already feel pround of yourself.
+If you made it this far, you can already feel proud of yourself.
 Lets start building the apk:

 Run the automated script and hope for it to work